developmentAC/BeagleTM2/README.md

     + Browser: App to visualize data after parsing job.

-Below are commands to run BeagleTM using a Docker container which houses all necessary libraries and software for BeagleTM.
+Below are commands to run BeagleTM2 using a Docker container which houses all necessary libraries and software for BeagleTM.

 * Get help to run the program